Eye contact effect: The communicative intention detector model

 Eye contact signals intent of communication and the social significance of eye gaze engages theory of mind computations.
 Because there is an overlap of activation in structures involved in theory of mind computation with regions associated with eye contact detection, this model proposes that this is the mechanism that causes the eye contact effect.

-However, only parts of the theory of mind network (mPFC, pSTS, and sometimes precuneus and amygdala) are activated depending on task demands and context.
+However, only parts of the theory of mind network (medial prefrontal cortex, posterior right side of superior temporal sulcus, and sometimes precuneus and amygdala) are activated depending on task demands and context.

 The first-track modulator model

 Proposed by Senju and Johnson, this model argues that the eye contact effect is facilitated by the subcortical face detection pathway.
-This pathway involves the superior colliculus, pulvinar and amygdala.
+This pathway involves the superior colliculus, pulvinar, and amygdala.
 This route is fast and operates on low spatial frequency and modulates cortical face processing.

 Development

 Sensitivity to eye contact is present in newborns.
 From as early as four months old cortical activation as a result of eye contact has suggested that infants are able to detect and orient towards faces that make eye contact with them.
 This sensitivity to eye contact remains as the presence of eye contact has an effect on the processing of social stimuli in slightly older infants.
 For example, a 9-month-old infant will shift its gaze towards an object in response to another face shifting its gaze towards the same object.

 As humans get older, the eye contact effect develops as well.
 Accurate face recognition facilitated by direct gaze improves over the period of development from 6 to 11 years of age.